eliezer-guimaraes/ThePlace/README.md

 🔍A simple program made with python for IP geolocation🔍

 <div>
-  ThePlace is a geolocator based on the IP address, using an <b>API</b> to locate it. <br>This program was developed non-profit, with the objective of assisting in <b>penetration testing</b>.
+  ThePlace is a geolocator based on the IP address, using an <b>API</b> to locate it, and another API for climate and weather research. <br>This program was developed non-profit, with the objective of assisting in <b>penetration testing</b>.
 </div>
 <div>
   <br>